xakep139/react-cool-starter/README.md

 ### JavaScript and Style Lint

 [JavaScript lint](https://github.com/MoOx/eslint-loader) and [style lint](https://github.com/JaKXz/stylelint-webpack-plugin) are included into webpack compiling for runtime checking.
-If you don't want them be actived during developing, you can turn off those from `./tools/webpack/config.js` and do the mannually checking by `yarn lint`.
+If you don't want them be activated during developing, you can turn off those from `./tools/webpack/config.js` and do the manually checking by `yarn lint`.

 ### Unit Tests